- How it Works

 By eliminating the barriers to automation, Synthace unlocks the full potential of liquid handling robots and empowers R&D. But how exactly does it work?

-Our weekly online demos are a great opportunity to see Synthace in action and learn how you can quickly become an automation expert, increase your productivity in the lab, and revolutionise your science.
-Each demo is accompanied by a live Q&A session, where you can have your questions answered by our Synthace experts.
+See Synthace in action and learn how you can quickly become an automation expert, increase your productivity in the lab, and revolutionize your science.
+Visit www.synthace.com/platform to find out more.